sesasri/GPU/README.md

 Once the RDMA CIDR and network/override netmask are changed to desired value, run the below command

 **snap restart oracle-cloud-agent**

+Validate the changes are in effect by running ip addr

 Please note that the existing workload on the GPU node could get impacted.